Lynx-jr/Patent-Stargazer-2.0/README.md

 ## People in charge of each section

+### Yingxuan Liu
+Orchestrated the team’s use of Google Colab; Large Scale Data downloading, cleaning, and merging; text analysis - topic modelling; trend analysis and heatmap plotting; the slides and README report structure building and final editing

 ### Chuqing Zhao
 Patent data cleaning, text analysis includes topic modelling, word frequency distribution, entity recognition and word cloud visualization